Book and educational resources about the Black Lives Matter and anti-racist movements to read and share with children of all ages.

 - How You Can Be An Ally In The Fight for Racial Justice (TED-ed) – Many people want to help in the ongoing struggle for equality and equity, but they don’t know what to do.
 Activist DeRay Mckesson explains how we can all show up and stand up.

 - Confronting Prejudice: How to Protect Yourself and Help Others (Pepperdine University) – Helps educate readers on the prevalence of prejudice and implicit bias in society, including what marginalized groups are most likely to be harmed by prejudice, how one can be an ally, advocate for change, and how to build resilience against these types of behaviors.

 - Through My Eyes: Ruby Bridges on the Struggle for Racial Justice – Ruby Bridges, civil rights icon, activist and the first African-American child to desegregate an all-white school in New Orleans in 1960, listen to her on the Scholastic Reads Podcast.

-PUBLISHERS: if you wish to share your anti-racist resources, please email email@example.com.
+PUBLISHERS: if you wish to share your anti-racists or other socially inclusive books and resources, please email Sommer at email@example.com.